itod/yourbugreportsucks/README.md

 1. SUMMARY

     A one (or maybe two) sentence, high-level description of the problem.
-This is almost like a subject line of an email.
+This is almost like the subject line of an email.

 1. SETUP